A Pilgrimage of Thought: the Politician, Poet, and Pilgrim called Dante Alighieri

 Dante's Exile and Death

-Dante Alighieri died in exile in 1321, even after given the opportunity to return to Florence, Dante made the choice to stay out of his birth city rather than prostrate himself in front of those who initially forced him out.
-He was fifty-six years old when he passed, most likely from malaria caught during his travels.
+Dante Alighieri died in exile in 1321.
+Even after given the opportunity to return to Florence, Dante made the choice to stay out of his birth city rather than prostrate himself in front of those who initially forced him out.
+He was fifty-six years old when he died, most likely from malaria caught during his travels.
 Dante is buried in the Church of San Pier Maggiore in Ravenna.

-Featured Image: Fresco of Dante and the Divine Comedy (1465), Domenico di Michelino, Florence cathedral, Italy ( Wikimedia Commons )
+Top Image: Fresco of Dante and the Divine Comedy (1465), Domenico di Michelino, Florence cathedral, Italy.
+Source: Public Domain

 Alighieri, Dante and John Ciardi.
 The Divine Comedy (The Inferno, the Purgatorio, and the Paradiso) (NAL: NY, 2003.)